Comparing Allianz (ALIZY) & Its Peers

 |2.41

-As a group, “Insurance agents, brokers, & service” companies have a potential upside of 9.51%.
-Given Allianz’s competitors stronger consensus rating and higher possible upside, analysts clearly believe Allianz has less favorable growth aspects than its competitors.
+As a group, “Insurance agents, brokers, & service” companies have a potential upside of 12.60%.
+Given Allianz’s peers stronger consensus rating and higher probable upside, analysts clearly believe Allianz has less favorable growth aspects than its peers.

-This table compares Allianz and its competitors revenue, earnings per share (EPS) and valuation.

 Summary